Susan's Thursday morning Note January 5, 2023 In All It's Fury: The Great Blizzard of 1888 by W.H. O'Gara

-I reread on the Great Blizzard of 1888 in Nebraska, Dakotas, and Minnesota that killed 1000 people.
+I have been rereading stories from the Great Blizzard of 1888 in Nebraska, Dakotas, and Minnesota that killed 1000 people.
 I went through to find any stories I could on this location and found one from Grand Island, Central City, and one from Hampton.
-I’ll write them out for you.
 The temperature dropped 60 degrees in 20 minutes after lunch one day (when kids were at schools with no coats because was such a mild day – an electric storm).
-The stories in this book include the hiding in hay stacks, how some missed their houses by just a foot from their barns & walked into the expanse because you couldn’t see even the person in front of you.
-I’ll first give you the local accounts, then I’ll write the thoughts of a lady as she died in 1914 – her final words before she died on the scare she experienced in this storm.
-All so fascinating.
+The stories in this book include the hiding in haystacks, how some missed their houses by just a foot from their barns & walked into the expanse because you couldn’t see even the person in front of you.
+I’ll first give you the local accounts, then I’ll write the thoughts of a mother as she died in 1914 – her final words on the scare she experienced in this storm.

-Wow.
 Her final words.
 That feeling of horror at thinking she’d lost them had never left her.
 I know that in Bess Streeter Aldrich books she spends so much time recalling what our grandparents and great-grandparents endured for what we now have.
 We will never understand the expanse.
 The loneliness.
 The frustrations.
 We also will never understand the pleasures, the grasslands open before them, the still nights, the beauty they experienced.
-So – can we now “buck it up” and endure just a few more weeks of our heated cars, our hot water bottles, our heating pads, our luxury?
 We have so much.
 We must drop to our knees and thank our God for all he’s given to us.
 We must look to the hill knowing that our peace and help are right before our eyes for what we will be facing in our own daily lives.
 The same God that they cried to is the same God that gives us the help we need now.

 Let’s not get overwhelmed with what we have in our lives.
-Even intense loss that I know some of you are painfully experiencing in this cold also.
+Even intense loss that I know some of you are painfully experiencing as you enter this new year.
 The birds will sing again.
 Soon.
 The sun will shine again.
 Soon.
 The flowers are already designed by our God’s touch and will be opening soon – just for you to have the pleasure of taking in.
-Have a great day – a great weekend.
-Do what makes you proud, that others will never know you did.
-Take on your day!
 Thanks for letting me enter your Thursday.
 For your book donations.
 For believing in the store.
 For loving the store.
 I hope you can come soon to pick out a book.
 The one you choose in the store or are able to order may be the one with the one paragraph holding the one sentence that carry the one thought that may change you life.
 Susan

-Latin for this week: In loco frigido - In a cold place. (love that one for today!)
+Latin for this week: In loco frigido - In a cold place.
 Works Cited: O'Gara, W.H.
 In All It's Fury: The Great Blizzard of 1888.
 Lincoln: J&L Lee Books, 1975.